Skip to content

 A number of commonly prescribed medications, including certain antidepressants, antipsychotics, corticosteroids, and some diabetes treatments, can contribute to weight gain through various mechanisms.
 A clinician needs to know what you are taking and account for it in your plan.

-The difference between a self-directed diet and a clinician-led programme is the difference between a generic plan and an individually assessed one.
+The difference between a self-directed diet and a clinician-guided programme is the difference between a generic plan and an individually assessed one.
 A clinician can:

-- Request and interpret relevant blood work (metabolic markers, hormonal panels, thyroid function, inflammatory indicators)
+• Request and interpret relevant blood work (metabolic markers, endocrine panels, thyroid function, inflammatory indicators)

-- Identify underlying factors that may be driving weight gain or preventing loss
+• Identify underlying factors that may be driving weight gain or preventing progress

 This is not a diet programme with a medical overlay.
-It is a genuine clinical assessment of why your weight is what it is, followed by a structured, individually tailored plan.
+It is a genuine clinical assessment of why your weight is where it is, followed by a structured, individually tailored plan.

 A Personalised Programme Typically Includes:

-- A thorough health and lifestyle assessment at intake
+• A health and lifestyle assessment at intake

-- Relevant pathology to establish your metabolic and hormonal baseline
+• Relevant pathology to establish your metabolic baseline

-- A tailored strategy that may include nutritional guidance, movement recommendations, and clinical interventions where appropriate
+• A tailored strategy that may include nutritional guidance, movement recommendations, and, if deemed medically appropriate, clinical interventions

-The focus is not on short-term loss.
+The focus is not on short-term results.
 It is on developing a clinical and lifestyle framework that aims to support progress over time.

 Why Follow-Up Matters More Than Most Patients Expect